MuKnIO/avoum-cardano-feasibility-study/study.md

 -- | An account id.
-This consists of a currency symbol and an arbitrary -- ByteString, which the minting policy for the currency must ensure -- is unique for all accounts which hold that currency (perhaps with the -- help of trusted validator scripts on issued cells).
+This consists of a currency symbol and an arbitrary -- ByteString, which the minting policy for the currency must ensure -- is unique for all accounts which hold that currency (perhaps with the -- help of trusted validator scripts on issued UTxOs).
 --
--- Rebasing miners must ensure that any cells they treat as accounts hold -- a non-zero balance of the specified currency.
-Rebasing miners may -- assume that this uniquely identifies an account for indexing -- purposes; if the currency's minting policy fails to ensure this -- the node will not suffer negative consequences, but cells whose ids -- collide may spurriously replace one another in the index, possibly -- causing rebase scripts to fail. newtype AvoumId = AvoumId
+-- Rebasing miners must ensure that any UTxOs they treat as part of an -- account holds a non-zero balance of the specified currency.
+Rebasing -- miners may assume that 'AvoumId' uniquely identifies an account for -- indexing purposes; if the currency's minting policy fails to ensure -- this, the node will not suffer negative consequences, but accounts -- whose ids collide may spurriously replace one another in the index, -- possibly causing rebase scripts to fail. newtype AvoumId = AvoumId
     { aidSymbol :: CurrencySymbol
     , aidUnique :: ByteString
     }

--- | The state of a cell that represents an account.
+-- | The datum of a UTxO that represents an account.
 The @acId@ field is -- understood by rebasing miners and used for indexing purposes.
 The @acState@ -- field is treated as opaque by the miner, and available for use by the -- contract itself.